Syndesi/aboutme/README.md

 # aboutme

-Repository to store informations regarding Syndesi.
+Repository to store informations regarding me, Syndesi.
+At this moment there is only my public SSH key.